How To Create a PTO Policy in 8 Steps

 5. Ensure Compliance With Labor Laws

-Ensure that your paid time off policy complies with laws and is easy for employees to use.
-Since there is no national law requiring vacation leave, employers have flexibility in creating their PTO policies to best fit their needs and company culture.
+Employers have flexibility in creating their PTO policies to best fit their needs and company culture.
 However, there are federal, state, and local laws that apply to bereavement leave, jury duty, family and medical leave, sick days, and paying out PTO.

-Any paid leave offered must be accessible and administered fairly without discrimination against protected classes.
-It must comply with the standards set and enforced by the Equal Employment Opportunity Commission (EEOC).
+Paid leave must comply with the standards set and enforced by the Equal Employment Opportunity Commission (EEOC).
 Federal law requires you to provide leave to employees who need it for medical or religious reasons, even if you do not have a leave policy or if paid leave has been exhausted.
 Allowing unpaid leave should be viewed as a reasonable accommodation for employees with disabilities when paid leave has been exhausted or is not offered, in accordance with the Americans with Disabilities Act (ADA).

 Since state PTO laws vary significantly, it is essential to know the PTO laws in your state.
 State laws may impact what you are permitted to offer, what stipulations are attached to it, rollover requirements, and whether you need to pay out unused PTO.
-Employers are not required to pay out remaining leave when an employee leaves the company unless an employment contract or state law specifies otherwise.
-If it is required by law, employers will face penalties if they fail to pay out unused leave within a specified time.

 The U.S. Department of Labor (DOL) reports that there are laws to create paid family and medical leave programs for eligible workers in 13 states and the District of Columbia.
 Nearly 20 states have paid sick leave laws.